fh-juhas/Excel_Bike_Sale_Analysis/README.md

 # Excel_Bike_Sale_Analysis

-About Dataset
+# About Dataset
 Bike Buyers Dataset for Exploratory Data Analysis
 This dataset has details of 1000 users from different backgrounds and whether or not they buy a bike.
 This data can be used for prediction models using Machine Learning Algorithms.
 There are some NA values injected in the dataset.
-Use this dataset for Data Cleaning, Exploration and Visualization.
+I have used this dataset for Data Cleaning, Exploration and Visualization.

-Columns -
+# Columns -

 ID <br />
 Marital Status <br />